InternRobotics/RoboInter/RoboInterVLM/RoboInterVLM-QwenVL/README.md

 ## Model Architecture

-The framework uses a modified Qwen2.5-VL model with MoE layers:
+The framework uses a modified Qwen2.5-VL model

-- **Base Model**: Qwen2.5-VL-3B-Instruct
-- **Vision Encoder**: ViT-based vision tower
-- **MoE Integration**: Sparse mixture-of-experts layers for efficient scaling
-- **Custom Modifications**:
-  - 2D RoPE for spatial understanding
-  - Custom attention mechanisms for vision-language alignment

 ---